cameroncuster/learn_neural_networks/README.md

 AArch64 assembly language with specific optimizations for efficiency such as vectorizing all operations for half the execution time.
-The network response is implemented in such a way that the network can effortlessly be extended for multiple layers, but still vectorizes instructions for a 2x speed-up.
+The network response is implemented in such a way that the network can effortlessly be extended for multiple layers, but still vectorizes instructions for a 2x speed-up as shown in the table above.

 **Testing**
 [Test script](testrun.sh) was written for the files to compile, execute,